hollaex/hollaex-cli/README.md

 ## HollaEx CLI

-HollaEx CLI is a command-line tool for operating HollaEx with simple commands.
-Anyone even without deep knowledge on Kubernetes and Docker can play with hex easily with this awesome tool.
+HollaEx CLI is a command-line tool for operating [HollaEx Kit](https://github.com/bitholla/hollaex-kit) with simple commands.
+Anyone even without deep knowledge on Kubernetes and Docker can play with HollaEx Kit easily with this awesome CLI.

 ### Installation

-You can easily install HollaEx CLI with a simple command down below.
+You can easily install HollaEx CLI with a simple command below.

 Make sure you already installed `docker` and `docker-compose` for local deployment, `kubectl` and `helm` for production Kubernetes deployment.
 HollaEx CLI will not work properly if those things are missing on your machine.